Cancer (young people)

 At first no I, I didn't, the only person I wanted to believe, I wanted to believe I was going to get better but the only person I found I could believe was myself, telling myself I was going to die.
 Really.

-Some of the young people we interviewed said that they were able to feel something positive because they were told that their cancer was treatable.
-A boy who had been told that he might have Tuberculosis (TB) even said that he was almost relieved to be diagnosed with a cancer called Hodgkin lymphoma because the infectious nature of TB might have been difficult to deal with at school and in the community.
+Some of the young people we interviewed said that they were able to feel positive because they were told that their cancer was treatable.
+A boy who had been told that he might have Tuberculosis (TB) said that he was almost relieved to be diagnosed with a cancer called Hodgkin lymphoma because the infectious nature of TB might have been more difficult to deal with at school and in the community.

 Was almost relieved to discover that he had treatable Hodgkin's lymphoma and not tuberculosis,...